Italy entry requirements for Jordan passport holders

 Valid passport

-Your passport must be valid for the full duration of your stay in Italy.
-Schengen rules do not require 6 months beyond departure, but airlines may enforce it — check with your carrier before flying.Required
+Your passport must be valid for the entire duration of your stay in Italy and the Schengen area.
+Schengen rules do not require 6 months beyond departure, but airlines may still enforce it — check with your carrier.
+Your passport must have at least two blank pages for visa stamps.Required

 Return or onward ticket

 Border officers at Italian airports check for a confirmed return or onward ticket before granting entry.
-Have a printed or digital copy ready showing your departure from the Schengen area within the visa's validity.Required
+This applies to all non-EU nationals entering the Schengen zone.
+Have a printed or digital copy ready — a bus or train ticket to a non-Schengen country also works.Required

 Proof of accommodation